-Scholar Services at The Preuss School UC San Diego is comprised of three school counselors, a family support specialist, and a school psychologist.
+Scholar Services at The Preuss School UC San Diego is comprised of three school counselors, two family support specialists, and a school psychologist.
 The counselors will assist parents and scholars toward success with educational planning, course selection, understanding school rules, personal and social adjustment, and college information.
 They will also work with scholars and parents with course selection, career exploration, college planning, college applications, financial aid, scholarships, and internships.
-The family support specialist assists families in need.
-The school psychologist and clinical psychologist support the psychological needs of scholars.
-Parents are encouraged to phone The Preuss School UC San Diego to set up an appointment or to confer by phone at any time during the school year regarding their student's well-being.
+The family support specialists assist families in need.
+The school psychologist supports the psychological needs of scholars.
+Parents are encouraged to phone The Preuss School UC San Diego to set up an appointment or to confer by phone at any time during the school year regarding their scholar's well-being.